Will Social Security have you covered?

 A. Timing is really important.
 That’s because the program rewards people for waiting to start their benefits.
 If you retire at what Social Security calls your “full retirement age,” you’ll get your full benefit.
-(Your full retirement age is 66 or 67, depending on what year you were born.1)
+(Your full retirement age is 66 or 67, or somewhere in between, depending on what year you were born.1)

 In general, the longer you wait (up until age 70), the bigger your benefit.
 So if you can get by without Social Security for a while, waiting to start might be a good idea.

 That said, sometimes it can make sense to start Social Security sooner rather than later.
 Someone might start earlier if he or she:

 - Needs the payments to cover expenses right away

 - Has serious health problems or a family history of shorter life spans